livepeer/docs/docs/video-miners/guides/benchmarking.md

 *------------------------------*---------------------*
 ```

-To export the segment-wise CSV data to a file `output.csv` and analyze it with other tools:
+You can export the per-segment CSV data to an `output.csv` file to analyze it with other tools:

 ```bash
 livepeer_bench \